Namisi-Aaron/alx-project-nexus/README.md

 - Well documented APIs for frontend integration.
 - Enhanced backend performance through query optimization and indexing.

+The video presentation for this project can be found 👉 [here](https://app.presentations.ai/view/5OHwWiE7sC)

 ## Overview

 This case study focuses on developing a robust backend system to support an e-commerce product catalog.
 The backend will handle product data management, user authentication, and APIs for filtering, sorting, and pagination, simulating a real-world scenario for backend engineers.